7 Common Email Marketing Mistakes and How to Solve Them

 As you can probably guess, the solution is to create email marketing subject lines with intention.
 Do you need to warn a subscriber of a recent change to your policy?
 Show concern in your subject line.
 Is your message a simple, automated email?
 Make the subject line simple and straight-to-the-point.

-Take this into consideration and create subjects that include focus keywords at the beginning of the subject line.
-Also, invest in high-quality copywriting skills so you can pique lead curiosity and increase your open rate.
+Take this into consideration and create subjects that include focus keywords at the beginning of the phrase.
+Also, invest in high-quality copywriting skills so you can instigate curiosity and increase your open rate.

-One of the common email marketing mistakes is sending emails with waaaay too much content!
+One of the most common email marketing mistakes is sending emails with way too much content.
 Writing very long emails isn't a sign of quality.
 Quite the opposite, actually, and you’ll have a harder time targeting leads if you include a lot of information in a single email.
-Remember that according to Sigstr, email readers will only ever read on average 50% of your content anyway!
+Remember that according to Sigstr, email readers will only ever read on average 50% of your content anyway.

 Solution